JonathanW20/Testing_Final_Project/README.md

    ```sh
    ./abc
    ```
-3. Generate the .blif file
+3. Generate the .blif file(Replace the second N with the number of bits)
    ```sh
    gen -N N -m NBitMult.blif
    ```